vasi786/smartslurmcommands/README.md

 ## [smartcancel](./docs/subcommands/smartcancel.md) (smart wrapper around scancel)
 This is the command I wanted during my PhD.
-The biggest use case is to detect the jobs which are associated with the current working directory (I am in) and use that to fetch the jobs to cancel.
+The biggest use case is to detect the jobs which are associated with the current working directory (I am in) and use that to fetch the jobs and cancel them.

+### Featured flags

 `--this-dir` flag to the `smartcancel` will fetch the jobs related to the current working directory.